 A native of Beijing, WANG Qi holds a B.A. in Chinese Language & Literature from Beijing Normal University and an M.A. in Asian Studies from Seton Hall University.
 Qi’s teaching career started as a lecturer in Chinese language and literature at Beijing Foreign Studies University.
 After coming to the United States, Qi first served as a visiting lecturer in Chinese at Brown University and later spent six years as a Chinese lecturer at University of Pennsylvania.
 Throughout these years, she has taught all levels and various types of Chinese language courses.
 As the Shanghai Language Director, Qi oversees and manages the Chinese language programs in Shanghai.
 She is also responsible for clearly defining and maintaining high standards of excellence in Chinese language teaching for Alliance language teachers across the Alliance’s programs in China.

-Program Manager, Shanghai Programs
+Student Services Manager, Shanghai Programs

 ZHANG Yingyi joined the Alliance in 2009 as a lead Chinese language teacher, with a B.A. in Teaching Chinese as a Foreign Language from Heilongjiang University and extensive Chinese language teaching experience in Singapore.
-As Program Assistant, she assists the Resident Director in all aspects of student services for the International Business program and is involved in program planning and logistical coordination with the Alliance’s host university.
+As Student Services Manager, she assists the Resident Director in all aspects of student services for the International Business program and is involved in program planning and logistical coordination with the Alliance’s host university.
 Yingyi’s significant experience in Chinese language teaching has deepened her understanding of students’ needs and is complemented by her passion for facilitating language and cultural immersion.
 As a long-time Shanghai resident, Yingyi speaks the local dialect and is always ready to assist Alliance students with experiential learning and exploration of this booming international metropolis.